West Kelowna Real Estate News!

 E-mail: pleduc@crea.ca

-CREA NewsOttawa, ON, April 18, 2017 – According to statistics released today by The Canadian Real Estate Association (CREA), national home sales were up on a month-over-month basis in March 2017.
+CREA NewsOttawa, ON, July 17, 2017 – According to statistics released today by The Canadian Real Estate Association (CREA), national home sales cooled further in June 2017.

 Highlights: